ebryn/EasyIndexedDB/README.md

 });
 ```
 ## Working Closer to the IndexedDB API
-EIDB will automatically take care of some of the details of using IndexedDB (database versioning, placing a "_key" value in records when out-of-line indexes are used, creating indexes as needed, etc.).
+EIDB will automatically take care of some of the details of using IndexedDB (database versioning, placing a "_key" value in records when out-of-line object stores are used, creating indexes as needed, etc.).
 If this does not suite your needs, you can work at a more granular level.
 Here is an example:

 ```javascript
 var results = [];